English 2111 critical response topics, summer 2019

 Format your response according to MLA guidelines for margins, spacing, name, date, etc., headers, etc. as outlined on my "simple stuff" page.
 Note that I will not accept critical responses that have any errors in document formatting: responses submitted with any "simple stuff" errors in formatting will be returned to you ungraded, and you will have to fix the errors and resubmit your work to get credit for it.
-Works cited pages are unnecessary for critical responses.
+Works cited pages are unnecessary for critical responses if you quote the textbook ordered for this class.
 Even without works cited pages, do still follow the MLA conventions for documenting quotations as explained in Q1-4 on my quotations page.

 Submit critical responses by uploading them, preferably as MS Word documents, in the appropriate critical response dropbox in D2L.

 Bonus topic, due by noon Sunday, July 28th: Which two works we've read this semester do you think I should most definitely keep in the syllabus for future World Lit I classes--and why.
 And in a separate paragraph, which two works should I drop from the syllabus--and here, too, why.